propertyindicators/RegressionAnalysisLibrary/README.md

-# reganalysis-lib
-Simple class library, that wraps some functionality of Accord Framework to solving linear and non-linear regression equalizations with specified model and dataset.
-The example can be used in the development of statistical analysis modules for multiple or periodic observations, implements convenient feedback interfaces.
+Provides class library that wraps several Accord classes in order to simplify interfaces of using Accord library for linear and nonlinear regression analysis.